-Instructors and representatives from business and industry in conjunction with the Chief Academic Officer and Director of College Academics establish the curriculum for each occupational program offered through the College.
-Student activities are designed to teach the required objectives.
-All curriculum objectives must be achieved in order to complete a program.
+Instructors and representatives from business and industry in conjunction with the Chief Academic Officer establish the curriculum for each occupational program offered through the College.
+Student learning activities are designed to teach the required objectives.
+All curriculum objectives must be achieved to complete a program.
 Assigned activities include theory instructional material, which is also termed related classroom work, and homework assignments to be completed outside of the instructional day.
 Other activities include laboratory assignments related to the occupational course.
 These may be simulated job projects or actual "live-work" projects.
 All work is performed under the supervision of the program instructor.